Ren Narita: All Elite Wrestling (2021)

-Narita appeared on the May 12, 2021 edition of AEW Dynamite, where he accompanied Yuji Nagata for his IWGP United States Heavyweight Championship match vs champion Jon Moxley.
-On the May 24, 2021 episode of AEW Dark: Elevation, as part of the partnership between New Japan Pro Wrestling and All Elite Wrestling (AEW), Narita made his in-ring debut for the promotion defeating Royce Isaacs.
+Narita appeared on the May 12, 2021 episode of Dynamite, where he accompanied Yuji Nagata for his IWGP United States Heavyweight Championship match against AEW World Champion Jon Moxley.
+On the May 24 episode of Dark: Elevation, as part of the partnership between New Japan Pro Wrestling and All Elite Wrestling (AEW), Narita made his in-ring debut for the promotion defeating Royce Isaacs.